ARMmbed/mbed-os-5-docs/docs/reference/api/platform/SleepManager.md

 2. Deep sleep mode

 This mode is similar to sleep but saves more power and has a longer wakeup time.
 It saves power by turning off the high-speed clocks.
 Because of this, you can only enter this mode when peripherals relying on high-speed clocks are not in use.
-Peripherals that do not rely on high-speed clocks include the lp ticker, RTC and external interrupt on a pin.
+Peripherals that do not rely on high-speed clocks include the LowPowerTicker, RTC and InterruptIn APIs.
 This mode maintains all state.

 ### Sleep manager